RonaldoNA/RonaldoNA/README.md

-My name is Ronaldo Navarro Ambriz
+My name is Ronaldo
-I'm an enthusiast of physics with a particular interest in quantum computing :)
+I'm a physics student with a particular interest in quantum computing :)